kbmackenzie/mewlix/README.md

 greet(10)
 ```

-As is the nature of esolangs, Meowscript is a joke language and not designed for practical use.
+As is the nature of esotering languages, Meowscript is a joke language and not designed for practical use.

 Still, I'll write documentation for it, solely because I can't contain the urge to.

 ## Basics
-A Meowscript file's name should end in '.meows' for organization.
+A Meowscript file's name should end in '.meows' for organization. \_(:3」∠)\_

 Meowscript is dynamically typed and indentation-sensitive!
 As for the syntax: